0xffchain/multisig-contract/README.md

    - If the contract itself calls update (e.g., via an internal call or through execute), it does not revert due to access control.
    - Any address can send Ether to the contract via the receive function.
    - Any address can call the view functions (nonce(), threshold(), signers(uint256), isSigner(address)) without restriction.
+3. execute Function
+   - Succeeds with exactly threshold valid, unique signatures from current signers.
+   - Succeeds with more than threshold valid, unique signatures.
+   - Fails with fewer than threshold signatures.
+   - Fails with duplicate signatures.
+   - Fails with signatures from non-signers.
+   - Fails with invalid signatures (random data).
+   - Fails if the same signer signs twice.
+   - Fails if nonce is not current (replay attack).